-So I needed some more variety, and it seemed learning a kick serve was a great step forward in improving my overall game.
+So I needed some more variety, and it seemed to learn a kick serve was a great step forward in improving my overall game.

-After watching several Youtube videos, I realised there is some ambiguity with the term ‘kick’ serve.
+After watching several Youtube videos, I realized there is some ambiguity with the term ‘kick’ serve.

 Some people just think of it as a serve that just ‘kicks’ up off the court, but it needs to be defined better than this.

-This has the result of making the ball kick up and bounce to the right after it’s landed.
+This has the result of making the ball kick up and bounces to the right after it’s landed.

 Some refer to this as a twist serve.

 An actual top spin serve is practically impossible, as you need a 6 to 12 initial swing path.
 But if you can get close to this, assuming you toss the ball over your head towards your left shoulder (like the kick serve), the ball will just bounce up higher (like if you’ve hit a top spin forehand or backhand)